 Here, 'nduja gives meaty richness to a simple stew of white beans and greens that comes together in just 30 minutes.
 We finish the dish with a crunchy, gremolata-inspired breadcrumb topping that's brightened up with parsley and lemon zest.
 Keeping flavor-bomb ingredients like 'nduja in your fridge makes it easy to pull off super-tasty and super-easy weeknight dinners.

-- 1 bunch (8 ounces; 225g) lacinato kale, tough stems removed, leaves cut into 1-inch pieces (see note)
+1 bunch (8 ounces; 225g) lacinato kale, tough stems removed, leaves cut into 1-inch pieces (see notes)

 For the Beans: In large, straight-sided sauté pan or Dutch oven, heat olive oil over medium heat until shimmering.
 Add shallots and garlic, season lightly with salt, and cook, stirring frequently, until softened but not brown, 5 to 7 minutes.

 Add 'nduja and, using a wooden spoon, break it into pieces and stir vigorously to combine with shallots and garlic.
 Continue to cook, stirring frequently, until fat from 'nduja separates, and shallots and garlic are stained red and fully coated with 'nduja, 3 to 5 minutes longer.

 Add beans.
 Use wooden spoon to crush roughly 1/4 of the beans against sides and bottom of the pan.
 Stir until beans are fully incorporated and coated in 'nduja-shallot mixture.

 Add chicken stock, season lightly with salt, and bring to a simmer.
 Cook, stirring occasionally, until thickened to a creamy, stew-like consistency, with some beans just poking out on the surface, about 15 minutes.